dinodavis/autoscheduler/README.md

 # Hello Node (blank)

-[Node.js](https://nodejs.org/en/about/) is a popular runtime that lets you run JavaScript on the server.
+[Node.js](https://nodejs.org/en/about/) is a popular runtime that allows to run JavaScript on the server.
 This project uses the [Fastify](https://www.fastify.io/) framework and basic templating with [Handlebars](https://handlebarsjs.com/).

 _Last updated: 14 August 2023_

 ## What's in this project?

-← `README.md`: That’s this file, where you can tell people what your cool website does and how you built it.
+← `README.md`: That’s this file, where we tell people what this cool website does and how we built it.

-← `public/style.css`: The styling rules for your pages and posts.
+← `public/style.css`: The styling rules for this pages and posts.

-← `server.js`: The main server script for your new site.
+← `server.js`: The main server script for the new site.

 ← `src/`: This folder holds page templates, additional scripts.

 ### Working in the `src/` folder 📁

-← `src/pages/index.hbs`: This is the main page template for your site.
+← `src/pages/index.hbs`: This is the main page template for this site.

 ![Glitch](https://cdn.glitch.com/a9975ea6-8949-4bab-addb-8a95021dc2da%2FLogo_Color.svg?v=1602781328576)